 Defining the contents and purpose of your page can be beneficial to both search engines and users alike, so it is best practice to ensure that your company works to properly optimise your meta descriptions for SEO.

 Friendly Navigation/URL Structure

 Although external linking is an important part of SEO, internal linking is just as important.
-Defining a clear architecture is ideal to help categorise your pages and content, clean URLs also help people understand what your page is about in the SERPS as well as when they are browsing your website.
-This also helps Google understand the context of the page, for example:
+Defining a clear site architecture is ideal to help categorise your pages and content.
+Clean URLs can also help people to better understand what your page is about, both in the SERPS as well as when they are browsing your website.
+This can also help Google to understand the context of the page, for example:

-http://www.weareinfront.com/services/seo – This URL structure tells Google that the page is about SEO services that we offer as it is categorised under our ‘Services’ category, rather than just ‘/SEO’ which could be an article or other media content.
+https://www.weareinfront.com/services/seo – This URL structure tells Google that the page is about SEO services that In Front Digital offers, as it is categorised under the ‘Services’ category, rather than just ‘/SEO’ which could be an article or other media content.

-http://www.weareinfront.com/category/a464ggs – This URL provides no additional information to Google or users as you are unable to identify what the page is about before clicking on it which adds no additional value.
+https://www.weareinfront.com/category/a464ggs – This URL provides no additional information to Google or users as you are unable to identify what the page is about before clicking on it, which adds no additional value.

 Optimise with Keywords

 The language you use on your website is the simplest approach to let Google know that the information there responds to a user’s query.

 Each page of your site should be unique and discuss a topic in depth so the keywords you are targeting should be similar or variants of the same keywords.
 It is natural that you should use these keywords within the main body of your page, so it reads naturally.